pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_VMWare.md

 - Choose correct network and disk provisioning
 - Click on `Finish` and wait until creation is complete

 At first boot, a script is launched to verify network settings and start the installer.
-You can then interact with a specific Cells service via a web browser to setup and configure your instance.
+You can then access the installation wizard with a web browser to configure your instance.

-For your convenience, we display (in the VM console accessed from your ESXi GUI) the full correct URL you have to use to access this post installation configuration service - formatted as `https://<DN or IP>/`.
+For your convenience, we display (in the VM console accessed from your ESXi GUI) the full correct URL you have to use to access this post installation configuration wizard - formatted as `https://<DN or IP>/`.

-> Note: A self-signed certificate is used by default, ignore the warning message on your web browser.
+*Note: A self-signed certificate is used by default, ignore the warning message on your web browser*.

-You just follow steps in web interface to finalize the configuration.
+Just follow the steps of the wizard to finalize your setup.
 All parameters are set by default except the main administrator password.

-You see installation progress in your browser page.
+Upon termination, the installer saves everything, starts the `cells` service and exits.
 It can take up to a minute to reach the end.

-At this step, you can login to Cells-Enterprise with the credentials you have entered during the setup and verify everything is up and running.
+At this step, you can log in the app with the credentials you have just entered and verify everything is up and running.

 ### Predefined accounts

-If you ever need to log into the VM system, SSH accounts and technical accounts are created as follow:
+If you ever need to log into the VM via terminal, users are created as follow:

 | user                | username        | password    |
 | ------------------- | --------------- | ----------- |